 - Family history, including others with signs and symptoms of Fanconi anemia and whether or not the family is part of one of the high-risk groups

 Other tests include:

 - Hemoglobin and hematocrit.
-It measures the amount of hemoglobin (the part of red blood cells that carries oxygen) and red blood cells in the blood.
+This measures the amount of hemoglobin (the part of red blood cells that carries oxygen) and red blood cells in the blood.

-- Complete blood count, or CBC.
+- Complete blood count (CBC).
 A complete blood count checks the red and white blood cells, blood clotting cells (platelets), and sometimes, young red blood cells (reticulocytes).
 It includes hemoglobin and hematocrit and more details about the red blood cells.

 - Peripheral smear.
 A small sample of blood is examined under a microscope.
 Blood cells are checked to see if they look normal or not.

 Blood samples are taken and checked for abnormal genes and chromosomes.

 Bone marrow tests